-Comparison between cantons and between towns: In 2015, the FSO calculated for the first time the “frequency”, i.e. the number of offences per 1000 inhabitants.
+Offence rates: In 2015, the FSO calculated for the first time the “frequency”, i.e. the number of offences per 1000 inhabitants.
 This frequency was calculated for violent and property offences.
 This “frequency” covers most of the criminal code.
 This “frequency” is available retrospectively from 2009 for all cantons and towns of more than 30,000 inhabitants.
-These calculations provide a clearer distinction between different cantons and towns and make it easier to compare results.

 Road traffic offences: Under this topic the results of the 2015 survey of motor vehicle drivers (EcoM) are presented as well as those of previous surveys (ECoM 2001-2012) as well as records from the road traffic offences indicator system, concerning the period from 2000 to 2014.